 What Can Lead to Child Pornography Charges in Holt County, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Holt County, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.
+While there might be many stereotypes, child pornography charges come up in all walks of life in and around Holt County, MO.
+Missouri Revised Statute § 573.010 defines child pornography as any obscene material or performance depicting sexual conduct, contact, or sexual performance, including a minor under 18 years of age as a participant or portrayed observer of the material.

-According to RSMo § 573.037, a person is charged with the offense of child pornography if such person knowingly or recklessly possesses any child pornography featuring a minor less than 18 years old or obscene material portraying what appears to be a minor under 18 years of age.
+As per RSMo § 573.037, a person is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography of a minor less than 18 years old or obscene material portraying what seems to be a minor under 18 years of age.

-A few examples of specific child pornography charges in Holt County and elsewhere in Missouri are:
+A few specific instances of child pornography charges in Holt County and elsewhere in Missouri are:

 If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in the Holt County, MO area – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
 You need an experienced advocate on your side to protect your reputation, your rights, and your future.